-There are several ways to influence and persuade people, but this post will only focus on persuasion and motivation for adopting pro-environmental behaviors.
+There are several ways to influence and persuade people, and the need of the 21st century is to use that to motivate pro-environmental behaviors.
 Environmental awareness is one part of the solution.
 The other part is motivating people to adopt behaviors that help conserve, preserve, and sustain the environment.
 Pro-environmental behavior is behavior that reduces one’s negative impact and/or increases one’s positive impact on the environment.

 How can psychologists help in promoting these behaviors?
 One of the first steps is to figure out what motivates them to successfully implement environmentally-friendly behaviors.